-Types of Relationship in Database Table
+Types of Relationship in DBMS

 A relational database collects different types of data sets that use tables, records, and columns.
 It is used to create a well-defined relationship between database tables so that relational databases can be easily stored.
 For example of relational databases such as Microsoft SQL Server, Oracle Database, MYSQL, etc.